dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 commuting behaviour - not necessarily a 2-way ride (a so called closed peak-time ‘loop’), can be only in one directon (due to possible scarcity/abundance of bikes at the start/end dock)

-Contribution 1 - a new technique for deriving customers’ workplace areas and labelling commuting journeys, based on a spatial analysis of travel behaviours.
+Contribution 1 - a new technique for deriving customers’ workplace areas and labelling commuting journeys, based on a spatial analysis of travel behaviours. (-> spatial + temporal used combined and not separately)

 ---
 ## Paper 3